-2 S. 2717
+2 A. 5085

-(1) promote higher voter turnout, and (2) encourage positive campaigning, since candidates will seek second-choice and third-choice votes from voters and will therefore be less likely to attack other candidates 3 and alienate voters that support other candidates as their first choice.
-In situations where runoffs are already required, it will eliminate the need for a second runoff election, with its increased costs and lower 7 voter turnout.
+ing, since candidates will seek second-choice and third-choice votes from voters and will therefore be less likely to attack other candidates 3 and alienate voters that support other candidates as their first choice.
+4 In situations where runoffs are already required, it will eliminate the need for a second runoff election, with its increased costs and lower voter turnout.